- Pain consists of nerve signals that blaze from any part of the body through the nervous system to the brain.

 Pain may also be the result of underlying health conditions, including:

-- Severe, sustained weariness that’s often accompanied by pain known as chronic fatigue syndrome
+- Chronic fatigue syndrome: severe, sustained weariness often accompanied by pain

 - Fibromyalgia: hard to discern generalized pain mostly affecting muscle groups and bones

-- Painful clicking or locking of the jaw, known as temporomandibular joint dysfunction
+- Temporomandibular joint dysfunction: painful clicking or locking of the jaw

-This is associated with damage to the neurons in the body.
-It is caused by nerves that are not functioning optimally and that transmit erratic messages of pain to the central nervous system and ultimately to the brain.
-The type of pain generated is often described as shooting pain, as it is transmitted in an uncharacteristic manner causing unusual feelings of pain.
+This type of pain is associated with damage to the neurons in the body.
+It can happen when nerves are not functioning optimally and they transmit incorrect pain signals to the central nervous system and brain.
+The type of pain generated is often described as shooting pain.
 Examples might include:

 - Phantom limb pain (following an amputation)